RoBro92/SmartRV-Water-Tank-Module/README.md

 ### SMD

 # **V2.0**
-This release is an initial design and will incorporate primarily SMD components.
 This version will be primarily designed to be a production, standalone product with either bluetooth app control or a touchscreen interface/display.

 It will also feature an ESP32 Module for several reasons;
 - Bluetooth connection with AIO board to act as an additional wireless tank sensor